Blobmaster2/GED-FinalProject/README.md

 Save command that will save the score from a run to a JSON file.
 Delete Command that will delete the JSON file containing the score information.

+- Powerup system

+When a powerup is collected, it creates a command for the PowerupController to store in a List, and the PowerupController sends Execute() to the powerup.
+When the powerup wears off, it sends an Undo() command to the powerup, and the powerup removes the effect and deletes itself.

 ## Factory

 - Enemy Factory